apetkau/microbial-informatics-2014/labs/gview-server/README.md

 Lab 3: Working with GView
 -------------------------

-In this lab we will look at exploring the results of GView Server within [GView](http://www.gview.ca).
+In this lab we will look at exploring the results of GView Server within [GView][gview].
 GView is a ciruclar and linear genome viewer which provides the ability to customize the appearance of the genome map, add new data to display, and export the results.
 In order to start working with GView please follow the steps below.

 1. **_Launch GView_**
   1. Go to the results page for **Lab 2** or http://server.gview.ca/w/2014/2.